Why Does My Ferret Have Vomiting Or Diarrhea Issues?

 Veterinarians have described a condition in ferrets called megaesophagus.
 I have never seen a case in a ferret.
 Megaesophagus is usually caused by a dysfunction of the nerves that stimulate the pet’s esophagus to contract in waves to pass food along to its stomach.
 But similar situations where a bolus of food obstructs the esophagus can be due to scars (strictures) obstructing the free passage of food through the esophagus or dysfunction of the valve that is present between the esophagus and the stomach:

 Ferrets with this problem maintain their appetite, but they vomit about 5-10 minutes after eating.
-Consequently, they loose weight.
+Consequently, they lose weight.
 The cause of this group of diseases is unknown.
 There is no cure, but some cases do well when the pet is fed a slurry or semi-liquid diet.
 After meal massaging food down the neck and toward the stomach or holding the ferret vertically after a meal can also be helpful.